meadsteve/meadsteve.github.io/_posts/2020-12-16-pinning-docker-images.markdown

 ## Summary
 When hacking I'll go as far as step 1.
-For building system and tooling I may consider stopping at step 2 and for things I'm releaseing and deploying to production I tend to go all the way to step 3.
+For build systems and tooling I may consider stopping at step 2.
+For things I'm releaseing and deploying to production I tend to go all the way to step 3.
 I like having controller over what is deployed and when updates occur.